byakugan-1/byakugan.io/_posts/2025-03-12-gnupg-guide.md

 sparrow_2.0.0-1_amd64.deb: OK
 ```

+> If the hash does not match, do not install — re-download from the official source and repeat verification.
+{: .prompt-danger }

 You are now assured that the software you've downloaded is both authentic and intact.
 You can proceed with its installation on your machine.

+> Repeat these checks for every update or re-install; never trust cached files without re-verification.
+{: .prompt-tip}